rjachuthan/riturajwrites/content/posts/building_nocode_lowcode_data_engineering_part1.md

 fiction.
 It's a reality, it's tangible, and it's ready to be put into action.

 But don't close the book just yet!
 We're merely at the end of a chapter, not the whole story.
-We've set the scene and introduced our characters.
+We've set the scene for a new development workflow and introduced our characters.
 Now, it's time for the plot to thicken.

 In the next chapter (or rather, the next article), we'll delve deeper into the heart of the narrative.
 We'll explore the intricacies of the code, the twists and turns of our journey, the challenges we faced, and how we overcame them.
-We'll also share the reviews and feedback from the brave teams who've been using this framework, and how it has transformed their data engineering processes.
+We'll also share the reviews and feedback from the brave team members who've been using this framework, and see whether this has really democratized data engineering processes or not!

 So, keep your bookmark ready, sit back, and get ready for the next chapter.
 What are you most excited to learn about in our journey?